 “And that's why the work of CAGW is so vital - vital in the battle against budget deficits and vital to the strength and resiliency of the democratic system and public confidence in our government.”- Ronald Reagan

-Citizens Against Government Waste (CAGW) is a private, non-partisan, non-profit organization representing more than one million members and supporters nationwide.
-CAGW's mission is to eliminate waste, mismanagement, and inefficiency in the federal government.
-Founded in 1984 by the late industrialist J. Peter Grace and syndicated columnist Jack Anderson, CAGW is the legacy of the President's Private Sector Survey on Cost Control, also known as the Grace Commission.
+Citizens Against Government Waste (CAGW) is a 501(c)(3) private, nonpartisan, nonprofit organization representing more than 1 million members and supporters nationwide.
+CAGW works to eliminate waste, fraud, abuse, and mismanagement in government through research and public education activities.
+Founded in 1984 by the late businessman J. Peter Grace and late Pulitzer Prize-winning columnist Jack Anderson, CAGW is the legacy of President Ronald Reagan's Private Sector Survey on Cost Control, also known as the Grace Commission.

-The Council for Citizens Against Government Waste (CCAGW) is the lobbying arm of CAGW.
-The CCAGW mission is to advocate the elimination of waste and inefficiency in government through nonpartisan public education programs and lobbying activities.
+The Council for Citizens Against Government Waste (CCAGW) is the 501(c)(4) lobbying arm of CAGW.
+CCAGW’s mission is to advocate the elimination of waste and inefficiency in government through lobbying and grassroots activities.
 Each year, CCAGW tabulates its Congressional Ratings, evaluating how each member of Congress measures up on key tax and spending votes.

 In 1982, President Reagan directed the Grace Commission to "work like tireless bloodhounds to root out government inefficiency and waste of tax dollars."
 For two years, 161 corporate executives and community leaders led an army of 2,000 volunteers on a waste hunt through the federal government.
 The search was funded entirely by voluntary contributions of $76 million from the private sector; it cost taxpayers nothing.
-The Grace Commission made 2,478 recommendations which, if implemented, would save $424.4 billion over three years, an average of $141.5 billion a year all without eliminating essential services.
+The Grace Commission made 2,478 recommendations, which would save $424.4 billion over three years, an average of $141.5 billion a year − all without eliminating essential services.

-The 47 volumes and 21,000 pages of the Grace Commission Report constituted a vision of an efficient, well-managed government that is accountable to the taxpayers.
-CAGW has worked to make that vision a reality and, in a little over two decades, has helped save taxpayers $1.04 trillion through the implementation of Grace Commission findings and other recommendations.
+The 47 volumes and 21,000 pages of the Grace Commission Report constituted a vision of an efficient, well-managed government that is accountable to taxpayers.
+CAGW has worked to make that vision a reality and, in three decades, has helped save taxpayers $1.4 trillion through the implementation of Grace Commission findings and other cost-cutting recommendations.